BioplatformsAustralia/bpaotu/README.md

 ```
 NB: In example above,
 * /data/2019-02: location of the data folder
-* 2021-08-02: today's data
+* 2021-08-02: today's date

 Additonal argruments:
-* --no-force-fetch: Add this to avoid fetch of contextual file from server and instead use the one available in local folder (default: fetch from server)
+* --no-force-fetch: Add this to avoid fetch of contextual metadata file from server and instead use the one available in local folder (default: fetch from server)
 * --use-sql-context: Add this to use contextual metadata file in format of SQLite DB instead of XLSX file (default: use XLSX file)

 ## Deployments